At Airedale Junior School we learn:

-Famous in This Field
+Famous in This Field:

-Computers would probably have been non-existent if it wasn't for famous British mathematician, Alan Turing.Having been a child prodigy, he went on to university to pursue his PhD.
+Alan Turing (born June 23, 1912) was a famous British mathematician.Having been a child prodigy, he went on to university to pursue his PhD.

 Soon, he became an important member of a group of code-breakers in the 'Government Code and Cypher School' Bletchley Park.
 He was given the daunting task of deciphering the ever-changing German codes sent through the ingenious machine, 'Enigma'.